In Hope Stories

 “To others going through this, I would say don’t be afraid to take control of your own health.”

 It’s really important to keep all your notes organised and to write down questions because otherwise you forget things.
-I found the brain box provided by brainstrust, a Brain Tumour Research member charity, really useful too.
-I’ve been documenting my journey on social media, partly for me but also to raise awareness; it’s shocking that brain tumours are the biggest cancer killer of children and young people under 40 and yet, historically, have received just 1% of the national spend on cancer research – that money needs to be shared evenly across all of the cancers.
+I found the brain box provided by brainstrust, a Brain Tumour Research member charity, really useful and I’ve been documenting my journey on social media, partly for me but also to raise awareness; it’s shocking that brain tumours are the biggest cancer killer of children and young people under 40 and yet, historically, have received just 1% of the national spend on cancer research – that money needs to be shared evenly across all of the cancers.
 To follow my journey, search for @tina-t-pot.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.

 Brain Tumour Research is determined to change this.